zhaow-de/pam-keycloak-oidc/README.md

     * Scope:
         * Full Scope Allowed: `OFF`
         * Effective Roles: `demo-pam-authentication`

 4. Assign the role `demo-pam-authentication` to relevant users.
 A common practice is to assign the role to a Group, then make the relevant users join that group.
 Refer to Keycloak documents for the HOWTO.

 5. Download the precompiled binary from Github, e.g. as `/opt/pam-keycloak-oidc/pam-keycloak-oidc`.
-In case the system is not amd64, compile this golang application for the appropriate architecture.
+In case the system is not amd64 or arm64, compile this golang application for the appropriate architecture.

 6.  ```shell
     chmod +x /opt/pam-keycloak-oidc/pam-keycloak-oidc